Today’s Reading: Deuteronomy 1-5

 Have you ever anticipated something for a long time?
 Then you get to that moment and someone makes you pause for a moment of reflection.
 Have you felt the anticipation of what is about to happen and the anxiety of something delaying that moment you have been waiting for?

-Christmas morning – you see the gifts piled up but wait, it’s time to read the Christmas story and thank God for how generous He has been.
-You struggle to listen despite the anticipation of what hides under the beautiful wrapping paper!
+Christmas morning – you can see the gifts piled up but wait, it’s time to read the Christmas story and thank God for how generous He has been.
+As a child, it was all I could do to listen when all I could think about was what was under that beautiful wrapping paper!

 You have been driving for three hours to get to the amusement park.
 You are finally through the gate and you can hear the screams of those fortunate enough to already be on the roller coaster.
 But wait!
 We have to pose for a quick picture by the park sign before we ride the rides.
 But wait!
 We need to decide where we are going to meet and at what time.